 Why did you become a chef?

-Because the culinary was put in my cradle, already in childhood I started to cook and serve the guests of my parents and also on holidays or other family celebrations.
-To do this, I put on a light gray velvet bow tie of my father a chic white shirt and a discarded vest.
-With this outfit (looked a bit like a confirmation outfit) I stepped in front of the merry party guests and took the orders and served drinks and the planned food of the day.
-Moreover, I come from a family of pastry chefs and cooks related to gastronomy.
-You can say I had no other choice.
+Because culinary arts were in my blood.
+Even as a child, I started cooking and serving guests at my parents' establishment, as well as at holidays and other family celebrations.
+For this, I would put on my father's light gray velvet bow tie, a chic white shirt, and a discarded vest.
+In this outfit (which looked a bit like a confirmation outfit), I would approach the jovial guests and take orders, serving drinks and the planned dishes of the day.
+Furthermore, I come from a family closely related to gastronomy, with confectioners and chefs.
+You could say I had no other choice.

-Besides cooking, creating, experimenting, having access to the weirdest foods and drinks, it is the contact with people (crazy characters), that concerns both the colleagues, involved trades, the dishwashers (most important man / woman in the company, because he or she knows the deepest inside of any business inside out).
-They are often poorly paid and in most cases do not get the attention they deserve.
-Behind them there are often undreamt-of talents that can be teased out and put to good use.
-But it is actually these sometimes bizarre encounters of people that make my job so lovable but also exhausting at the same time.
+Besides cooking, creating, experimenting, and having access to the wildest ingredients and drinks, it's the contact with people (crazy characters).
+This applies to colleagues, involved trades, and dishwashers (the most important person in the company, because they know the innermost workings of every business inside and out).
+They are often poorly paid and, in most cases, do not receive the attention they deserve.
+Behind them often lie unexpected talents that can be coaxed out and put to good use.
+But it's actually these sometimes bizarre encounters with people that make my job so lovable yet exhausting at the same time.

 How important is sustainability in upscale cuisine?

-Extremely important, because it has unfortunately still not fully arrived there.
+Extremely important, because it still hasn't fully arrived there.

 What does respect for food mean to you?

-Appreciation and value creation of products / dishes to the last bite.
-The own rethinking in the design of dishes, with a view to its availability.
-Refraining from seasonal foods (when they are not in season).
-Not wasting food through sheer voluptuousness.
-Enforcement of actually impossible wishes of the guests, related to the nature of the raw products.
+Appreciation and value creation of products/dishes down to the last bite.
+Rethinking the design of dishes with a view to their availability.
+Avoiding out-of-season foods (when they are not in season).
+No food waste due to sheer gluttony.
+Insisting on specific raw product characteristics even for seemingly impossible guest requests.

 Which Nesmuk knife is your favorite and why?

 Nesmuk Slicer 260!
-I have long waited for this knife.
-Each cut over the complete length of 260 mm drives a grin on my face.
-A cut with this knife through a delicate product such as fish or fine fibrous meat are pure sensuality.
-A Janus Chinese Chef's Knife 180 is also pure joy, but differs in appearance from the slicer.
-The chef's knife is also a pure joy to use, but its design makes it somewhat coarser.
+I have waited a long time for this knife.
+Every cut along its full length of 260 mm brings a smile to my face.
+A cut with this knife through a delicate product like fish or fine-fibered meat is pure sensuality.
+A Janus Chinese chef's knife 180 is also pure joy, but it differs in appearance from the Slicer.
+The chef's knife also provides pure joy when working, but due to its construction, it comes across as a bit coarser.
 The sharpness, on the other hand, impresses the user unreservedly with every cut.
-Unfortunately, I still lack expertise in the bread knife 270, because bread is indispensable in my life, in combination with cold butter.
-But what is not can still become.
-In conclusion, I must say that so far every Nesmuk model has impressed me in its own special way for the respective specific properties and areas of application.
+Unfortunately, I still lack expertise with the bread knife 270, because bread, in combination with cold butter, is indispensable in my life.
+But what isn't yet, can still become.
+In conclusion, I have to say that every Nesmuk model has so far impressed me in its own special way for its specific properties and areas of application.

 Why are good tools so important in your profession?

-Since our profession is also based on sound craftsmanship, it is the logical consequence to do this with excellent tools.
+Since our profession is also based on solid craftsmanship, it is the logical consequence to perform it with excellent tools.
 Precision and accurate craftsmanship are the basis of our work.
-This is the only way to achieve sustainability, cleanliness and hygiene.
+Only in this way can sustainability, cleanliness, and hygiene be achieved.

-In which we try to direct the guests and create synergies of individual products.
-During my apprenticeship I was taught not to duplicate ingredients or to present them several times in a meal.
-Today, we try to utilize and process everything from one product by using different preparation methods.
-The result of this is very exciting, because you experience a food in different facets and can thus process all parts to 100%.
-We also pay special attention to the "waste products" that are created during the processing of a food product.
-From cauliflower, for example, we not only use the fruit itself but also prepare the peels in different ways and either add them back to the dish or use the result in another dish.
-After all, the peel in this case usually makes up half the product.
+By trying to guide guests and create synergies between individual products.
+During my apprenticeship, I was taught not to duplicate ingredients or present them multiple times in a sequence of dishes.
+Today, we try to utilize and process everything from a product using various preparation methods.
+The result is very exciting, as you experience a food in different facets and can therefore process all parts 100%.
+We also particularly consider the "waste products" that arise during the processing of a food.
+For example, from cauliflower, we not only use the fruit itself but also prepare the skins in various ways and either add them back to the dish or use the result in another dish.
+After all, in this case, the skin usually makes up half of the product.

-What makes Nesmuk knives different from others you've worked with before?
+What distinguishes Nesmuk knives from others you have worked with before?

 Of course, the precise sharpness!
-However, for me personally, the Nesmuk stands out clearly from all other knives known to me from other manufacturers in the impression and design.
-They are simply indescribably beautiful to look at (resembles a work of art) and feel particularly aesthetic with every use.
+But for me personally, Nesmuk stands out significantly from all other knives by other manufacturers I know, in terms of appearance and design.
+They are simply indescribably beautiful to look at (like a work of art) and feel particularly aesthetic with every use.

 Hubertus Tzschirner offers a wide range of culinary services with his company "esskunst":

-With his own cooking shows at trade fairs, private dining, food design and much more, he prepares an unforgettable culinary result for you.
-In addition, Hubertus Tzschirner also likes to share his knowledge in already four published books:
+With his own cooking shows at trade fairs, private dining, food design, and much more, he creates an unforgettable culinary experience for you.
+Furthermore, Hubertus Tzschirner also enjoys sharing his knowledge in four published books:

-"Burger Our" - Making Divine Burgers.
-The theory section provides background and recipes on the topics of meat selection, patty blends and crunchy side dishes, as well as more than 50 sauces and perfect, homemade buns.
+"Burger Unser" - The creation of divine burgers.
+The theoretical part provides background information and recipes on topics such as meat selection, patty blends, crispy side dishes, as well as over 50 sauces and perfect, homemade buns.

-"ROH!" - With Raw! we return culinary to our roots before the discovery of fire.
+"ROH!" - With Roh! we culinarily return to our roots before the discovery of fire.

-The trendy topic of raw food experiences a new edition and rebirth with everything that goes with it.
+The trendy topic of raw food experiences a new edition and rebirth with everything that entails.

-"Lollies and Cones" - Perfect snacks for every occasion: whether cold or hot, sweet or sour, salty or veggie, here, from entree to dessert, varied snacks are presented in an exceedingly refined way.
+"Lollipops and Cones" - Perfect snacks for any occasion: whether cold or hot, sweet or sour, salty or veggie, here a variety of small dishes, from entree to dessert, are presented in an exceptionally refined way.

-"Sous Vide" - The easy introduction to the gentle cooking technique.
-There is no gentler and more delicious way to prepare meat, fish, vegetables and fruit!
+"Sous Vide" - An easy introduction to the gentle cooking technique.
+There is no gentler and more delicious way to prepare meat, fish, vegetables, and fruit!